Malik Turner (rapper)

-Education

-Malik Turner attended Cheyney University of Pennsylvania, the oldest HBCU in the United States.
-He also attended the College of New Rochelle, Metropolitan College of New York and New Brunswick Theological Seminary in New Jersey.
-Malik holds Bachelors and master's degrees.

 Discography

 Malik Turner and Master Jam recently released music from the 1990s, which includes the re-release of "No-More 9 to 5" with additional unreleased songs on London based record label Chopped Herring Records.
 In 2016 Malik released Settlement #2 First Resurrection, Instrumentals on Mpacked Records.
 In 2011 Malik released two singles from his unreleased album Orgena: A Negro Spelled Backwards – "Serious???" feat.
 Adam Blackstone and "Get Your Mind Right".
 Malik has also done production on Ill Adrenaline artist's, Beneficence's 2016 album Basement Chemistry and did most of the production on his 2017 solo-album Invisible Freedom released on Osceola Music Group.
 Malik's work includes recordings and collaborations with artists and producers such as Beneficence, Jasiri X, Dominique Larue, Megahertz, 12 Finger Dan, DJ Sean Ski, DJ Master Jam, the late P-Original, Prince Strickland of Elwood, and more.